Laundry detergents are one of the most commonly cited triggers for eczema – but why do some detergents cause a problem while others are fine?

 This is the bit of laundry detergent that I think of as a proper ‘detergent’.
 Surfactants (from Surface Active Agents) are the chemicals that loosen unwanted dirt from the surface of the fabric and carry it into the washing water.
-They work in two ways, firstly they reduce the surface tension of water, which improve its ability to seep into dirty clothes fibres and loosen the dirt.
-Then the clever bit, one end of a surfactant molecule is attracted to water, while the other end is attracted to dirt and grease.
-This means that the surfactant molecules bond with the dirt and grease, break it up then carry it away in the rinse water.
-While there are many different types of surfactants, the ones most commonly used in laundry detergents are linear alkylbenzenesulfonates (typically listed as anionic surfactants, usually derived from petrochemicals but also from plant sources) which are similar to old–fashioned soap but is less affected by hard water.
-Some laundry detergents, especially the eczema-friendly ranges also contain soap.
+They work in two ways; first, they reduce the surface tension of water, which improves its ability to seep into dirty clothes fibres and loosen the dirt.
+Then comes the clever bit; one end of a surfactant molecule is attracted to water, while the other is attracted to dirt and grease.
+This means that the surfactant molecules bond with the dirt and grease, then break it up before carrying it away in the rinse water.
+While there are many different types of surfactants, the ones most commonly used in laundry washing powder are linear alkylbenzene sulfonates (typically listed as anionic surfactants, usually derived from petrochemicals but also from plant sources) which are similar to old–fashioned soap but is less affected by hard water.
+Some laundry detergents, especially the eczema-friendly ranges, also contain soap.

-Surfactants are degreasers and any residues left in clothing can irritate eczema prone skin, so it is really important to make sure that your laundry is rinsed properly.
-Adding an extra rinse cycle can make a huge difference.
+Surfactants are degreasers and any residues left in clothing can irritate eczema-prone skin, so it is essential to make sure that your laundry is rinsed properly.
+The National Eczema Association suggests that you ‘use your washing machine’s second or “extra rinse” setting if it has one’.
 Minimising the detergent residue will also leave the fabric softer and reduce the need for a fabric softener.
-If thorough rinsing doesn’t seem to make a difference to your child’s eczema using a less aggressive, soap based detergent may help.
+If thorough rinsing doesn’t seem to make a difference to your child’s eczema, using a less aggressive, soap-based detergent may help.

 Enzymes are included in biological washing powders to break down protein, starches and fat in dirt and stains.
 The enzymes in biological detergents enable effective cleaning at lower temperatures than required by normal detergents, but they typically stop working at temperatures above 50°C. Biological detergents usually contain a number of different enzymes: amylase (for carbohydrates), cellulase (for grass stains), protease (for proteins) and lipase (good for removing grease and oils, including those found in eczema creams).
 Different enzymes work best at different temperatures so it’s worth experimenting if you have problems getting rid of particular stains.

-From an eczema point of view –bleach based detergents are most useful when dealing with infected eczema as it is the most reliable method for getting rid of bacteria in clothing.
-A recent Which? report recommended using detergents containing bleach for controlling bacteria over the previous recommendation of washing at 60°C. As bleach breaks down quickly to salt and oxygen when exposed to light, air and water it will be carried away in the rinsing water and won’t leave irritating residues clothing.
+From an eczema point of view, bleach-based detergents are most useful when dealing with infected eczema because it is the most reliable method for getting rid of bacteria in clothing.
+A recent Which? report recommended using detergents containing bleach for controlling bacteria over the previous recommendation of washing at 60°C. Given bleach breaks down quickly to salt and oxygen when exposed to light, air, and water, it will be carried away in the rinsing water and won’t leave irritating residues on clothing.

-If you live in a hard water area, the standard advice is to increase the amount detergent you use to ensure that there is enough cleaning power.
+According to the Ariel website, if you live in a hard water area you should use more detergent to soften the water and to ensure that there is enough cleaning power.
 A much cheaper alternative is to add extra ‘builder’ to your wash – a tablespoon or two of soda crystals added to the detergent drawer of your machine should do the trick.
-This approach also means that you are not adding unnecessary detergents, optical brighteners and fragrances – all of which can build up in your washing and irritate your child’s eczema.
+This approach also means that you are not adding unnecessary detergents, optical brighteners, and fragrances – all of which can build up in your washing and irritate your child’s eczema.

 5. Optical brighteners

-These additives don’t actually get your laundry any cleaner but they do make whites look whiter by increasing the amount of UV light reflected by the fabric which masks any discolouration or dullness in the fabric.
+These additives don’t actually get your laundry any cleaner, but they do make whites look whiter by increasing the amount of UV light reflected by the fabric which masks any discolouration or dullness.
 It is the optical brighteners that make clothes glow under UV light.
 As they are intended to stick to the fabric and not be rinsed away, optical brighteners are prime candidates for aggravating eczema.
 They are known to irritate sensitive skin, especially if it is later exposed to sunlight, but there has been remarkably little research published about their safety.

-The vast majority of mainstream laundry detergents include optical brighteners, and there are around 90 different chemicals commonly used to create brighteners so it really is a case of trial and error to find a detergent that doesn’t irritate your child’s eczema.
+The vast majority of mainstream laundry detergents include optical brighteners.
+According to Sirius International, a distributor of environmentally friendly chemicals, there are around 90 different chemicals used in commercial optical brighteners, so it really is a case of trial and error to find a detergent that doesn’t irritate your child’s eczema.
 Optical brighteners typically take a long time to break down in the environment so most eco-brands don’t include them in their formulations.
 This makes the eco-brands a good place to start if you are looking for an eczema-friendly detergent.

-Most modern detergents include a fragrance of some sort to give that ‘fresh out of the wash’ smell beloved of the British public and to mask the smell of the detergent itself.
-Like optical brighteners, these fragrances are intended to cling to the fabric and a number are known to trigger allergic reactions and can aggravate eczema.
+Most modern detergents include a fragrance of some sort to give that ‘fresh out of the wash’ smell beloved of the British public, and to mask the smell of the detergent itself.
+The Eczema Foundation recommends that ‘detergents containing strong fragrances or essential oils should be avoided, as scented substances, whether synthetic or natural, are allergenic.’

 The ScratchSleeves family’s ‘tried and tested’ eczema friendly laundry detergents

 Over the last few months we’ve been testing three different brands of eczema friendly laundry detergents in our regular washing: Skin Salveation Laundry powder, Surcare and Skinnies Laundry Powder and Liquid.
 While this comparison of the best laundry detergent for eczema is by not in any way scientific, we hope that our family’s experience will be useful to your family.
 And now?
-We loved both the Skin Salveation and Skinnies Laundry powder (I’m a big fan of the delayed start on the washing machine, which works better with powder).
-At the moment we are using the Skin Salvaeation one, largely because we also use their Dermasalve range so the postage works out better that way.
+We loved both the Skin Salveation and Skinnies Laundry washing powder that are suitable for eczema babies (I’m a big fan of the delayed start on the washing machine, which works better with powder).
+At the moment we are using the Skin Salvaeation Laundry Powder, largely because we also use their Dermasalve range so the postage works out better that way.